Ideas to resuscitate your yard during the deadest part of the year.

 Image: Larry Bourgeois

 7 Ways to Brighten Your Curb Appeal in WinterFabulous Flowering Plants

 Opt for shrubs that bloom when all other plants are asleep.
 Winter-bloomers add color — and provide living privacy borders.
 Contenders include: Camellia (Camellia japonica): Some varieties bloom through early winter and make great shrub borders (zones 8-10).
 Winter hazel (Corylopsis): Delicate, yellow flowers hang from bare branches (zones 6-8).
 Blue holly (Ilex x meserveae): Bright red berries look stunning against snow (zones 3-9).

 Image: Tongshan / iStockphoto

-How: Pick a semi-gloss, exterior paint; don’t apply below 40 degrees (oil-based paint) or 50 degrees (acrylic-based paint).
+Splash your entry door with bold color to brighten the facade.
+Pick a semi-gloss, exterior paint; don’t apply below 40 degrees (oil-based paint) or 50 degrees (acrylic-based paint).

-How: Make sure you don’t paint over house numbers, which impedes mail delivery and emergency responders.
+A distinctive mailbox adds flair to your front yard.
+Make sure you don’t paint over house numbers, which impedes mail delivery and emergency responders.
 The U.S. Postal Service requires mailbox coatings to be free from “flaking, peeling, cracking, crazing, blushing, and powdery surfaces.”